-This areas includes the kitchen, dining area, living room area and sitting area.
-(The windows appear to be curved, because I took a panoramic photo.)
+This area includes the kitchen, dining area, living room area, and sitting area.
+(The windows appear to be curved because I took a panoramic photo.)
 These pictures were during our first Thanksgiving after renovation/construction.

 Below are some random pictures of renovation.

 This bedroom (originally Ryan’s room) was the size of a closet.
 Neal is removing the original closet to make this room larger.
 When we closed up the original front door, we installed a new closet for this room (and the bedroom across the hall) where the front door and hallway were previously located.
 This is Neal installing the new window in this small bedroom.
 You, GO, Neal!
 You can see where we removed the original closet on the left to make this room larger.
 Here is this same room after we moved the closet back several feet to expand this room.
 And here are two more pictures after renovation.
 This is Grampy’s room when he visits.
 Here is the other guest bedroom.

 This is a picture of the same room after we moved (and rebuilt) the new closet.
 Here are two more pictures of this guest bedroom.
 Moving the closet in what was the hallway (old front entrance) made this room bigger too.
 (Sorry, my picture is so bright.
 This room gets a lot of morning sun.)This is a picture of our guest bathroom.
 Here is the granite countertop being installed.
 (I don’t have a picture of the original countertop.)Here is the same bathroom before the new sink and faucet were installed and after I painted the vanity and added a new mirror.
 This is the back of our basement where we sprayed (painted) all the doors.
 Neal wore a mask.
 We did this inside to keep bugs from landing in the paint; we covered the area with plastic, but we still have some “reminders” on the floor of this project.
 Neal and I hung ALL of the doors and installed the trim around all the doors and windows.
 That was quite a chore!